-We fund the capital needs of our business through cash on hand, funds generated from operations, and amounts available under our Credit Facility.
+We fund the capital needs of our business through cash on hand, funds generated from operations, proceeds from longterm senior note financings, and amounts available under our Credit Facility.
 We generate cash primarily through the payments made by customers for our diagnostic products and services, consulting services, and other various systems and services provided to the animal veterinary, livestock, poultry, dairy, and water testing markets.
 Our cash disbursements are primarily related to compensation and benefits for our employees, inventory and supplies, taxes, research and development, capital expenditures, rents, occupancy-related charges, interest expense, and acquisitions.
-At December 31, 2019, we had \$90.3 million of cash and cash equivalents, as compared to \$123.8 million on December 31, 2018.
-Working capital, including our Credit Facility, totaled negative \$45.7 million at December 31, 2019, as compared to negative \$116.3 million at December 31, 2018.
-Additionally, at December 31, 2019, we had remaining borrowing availability of \$559.8 million under our \$850 million Credit Facility.
-We believe that, if necessary, we could obtain additional borrowings at similar rates to our existing borrowings to fund our growth objectives.
+At December 31, 2020, we had \$383.9 million of cash and cash equivalents, as compared to \$90.3 million on December 31, 2019.
+Working capital, including our Credit Facility, totaled \$480.0 million at December 31, 2020, as compared to negative \$45.7 million at December 31, 2019.
+Additionally, at December 31, 2020, we had remaining borrowing availability of \$998.6 million under our \$1 billion Credit Facility, which was expanded in April 2020, from \$850 million, and extended through April 2023.
+Also in April 2020, we further enhanced our liquidity and financial flexibility by issuing \$200 million in 10-year, 2.50% fixed-rate senior notes.
+We believe that, if necessary, we could obtain additional borrowings to fund our growth objectives.
 We further believe that current cash and cash equivalents, funds generated from operations, and committed borrowing availability will be sufficient to fund our operations, capital purchase requirements, and anticipated growth needs for the next twelve months.
-We believe that these resources, coupled with our ability, as needed, to obtain additional financing on favorable terms will also be sufficient to fund our business as currently conducted for the foreseeable future.
+We believe that these resources, coupled with our ability, as needed, to obtain additional financing, will also be sufficient to fund our business as currently conducted for the foreseeable future.
+We may enter into new financing arrangements or refinance or retire existing debt in the future depending on market conditions.
+Should we require more capital in the U.S. than is generated by our operations, for example to fund significant discretionary activities, we could elect to raise capital in the U.S. through the incurrence of debt or equity issuances, which we may not be able to complete on favorable terms or at all.
+In addition, these alternatives could result in increased interest expense or other dilution of our earnings.